niallbee/capstone/guides/day-2/guide-4-loadbalancer.md

    ```
    The source ranges we use here are for the Google Cloud health checking systems which will be the origin of the health probes.
 To allow them to reach our VMs we need to add the tag allow-health-check.
 In `webserver.tf` in the `day-2/webserver` folder insert the following line into the google_compute_instance resource block so that it looks like this
    ```
    tags = ["allow-health-check"]
    ```

 ## Creating the Load Balancer
 Now that we have set up our backend service we need to introduce a load balancer.
 Because our VMs only have private IPs we need to provide an external IP in the form of a load balancer so that users can access our website.
 For our purposes we are going to use a global external HTTP load balancer.
 1. Insert the following code blocks into `load_balancer.tf` in the `day-2/load_balancer` folder
    ```
    resource "google_compute_url_map" "url_map" {
      name            = "url-map"
      default_service = google_compute_backend_service.webserver_backend.id
    }

    resource "google_compute_target_http_proxy" "http_proxy" {
      name    = "http-proxy"
      url_map = google_compute_url_map.url_map.id
    }

    resource "google_compute_global_forwarding_rule" "forwarding_rule" {
      name       = "web-app-forwarding-rule"
      target     = google_compute_target_http_proxy.http_proxy.self_link
      port_range = "8080"
    }
    ```
-   Here the `google_compute_global_forwarding_rule` represents the load balancer - it creates the IP and is the inititail resource that HTTP requests to our website will hit.
+   Here the `google_compute_global_forwarding_rule` represents the load balancer - it creates the IP and is the initial resource that HTTP requests to our website will hit.
 Our traffic will then be routed via the `google_compute_target_http_proxy` to the `google_compute_url_map` which will distribute the requests to the backend service.
 2. We will need the IP of our load balancer to access the website so let's create an output so that we can access it easily.
-In `output.tf` in the `day-2/load_balancer` folder insert the following code block]
+In `output.tf` in the `day-2/load_balancer` folder insert the following code block
    ```
    output "load_balancer_ip" {
      value = google_compute_global_forwarding_rule.forwarding_rule.ip_address